Skip to main content

 3. Fires the "Escalation" event in your account's automation pipeline.

 The first two are visible immediately to anyone looking at the inbox.
-The third is how your team actually gets pinged off-platform (email, SMS, Slack-relay, etc.) — but only if you’ve set up an Auto Message on the Escalation event.
+The third is how your team actually gets pinged off-platform (email, SMS, WhatsApp, Slack-relay, etc.) — but only if you've set up an Auto Message on the Escalation event.

 Without an Auto Message on the Escalation event, the agent's escalation just sits in the inbox waiting to be noticed.
 Configuring the Auto Message is the step most people miss the first day they turn Auto Pilot on.